Baltimore: Primary and secondary schools

-The city's public schools are managed by Baltimore City Public Schools, and include: Carver Vocational-Technical High School, the first African American vocational high school and center that was established in the state of Maryland; Digital Harbor High School, one of the secondary schools that emphasizes information technology, Lake Clifton Eastern High School, which is the largest school campus in Baltimore in physical size, the historic Frederick Douglass High School, which is the second oldest African American high school in the United States; Baltimore City College, the third-oldest public high school in the nation, and Western High School, the oldest public all-girls school in the nation.
+The city's public schools are managed by Baltimore City Public Schools.
+Notable among them are Frederick Douglass High School, the second-oldest African American high school in the United States; Baltimore City College, the third-oldest public high school in the nation; and Western High School, the oldest public all-girls school in the nation.

 Baltimore City College and Baltimore Polytechnic Institute share the nation's second-oldest high school football rivalry.

 Transportation

 A Baltimore Light RailLink train stops at Convention Center station, just west of Baltimore Convention Center on Pratt Street.

 Baltimore has a higher-than-average percentage of households without a car.
 In 2015, 30.7 percent of Baltimore households lacked a car, which decreased slightly to 28.9 percent in 2016.
 The national average was 8.7 percent in 2016.
 Baltimore averaged 1.65 cars per household in 2016, compared to a national average of 1.8.